 If using wooden satay sticks, set them in water to soak while you prepare the satay (this will keep them from burning).

-Cut the pork into long (or shorter) strips approximately 1-3 inches wide.
+Cut the pork into strips approximately 1 to 3 inches wide.

 Pour marinade over the pork.
 Stir the meat well and allow to marinate in the refrigerator for at least 30 minutes, or up to 24 hours.

-When ready to cook, skewer the meat, weaving it lengthwise along the stick (see photo).
-It's a good idea to position the meat on the end of the stick, leaving the lower half as a handle for turning.
+When ready to cook, skewer the meat, weaving it lengthwise along the stick.
+Position the meat near one end of the stick, leaving the other half as a handle for turning.

-Grill the satay on your barbecue, OR set your oven to broil (see oven method below).
-Brush oil with grill and then lay satay on the grill for 5-7 minutes, or until meat sizzles and browns.
+Brush grill grates with oil and then lay satay on the grill for 5 to 7 minutes, or until meat sizzles and browns.
 Turn sticks and grill the other side another 5 minutes, or until cooked but still tender.